johnjago/awesome-theravada/README.md

 ### Individual Videos

 - [Dana en Wat Pah Nanachat](https://www.youtube.com/watch?v=Y1bTUC7QUbI) - A walk through of daily life at Wat Pah Nanachat, focusing on the topic of generosity and the role it plays in Buddhist life.
 (Español with English subtitles)
+- [The Mindful Way](https://www.youtube.com/watch?v=Anf1yhX9VQo) - BBC documentary about the life and function of a Buddhist monastery of the Forest Tradition in Thailand.

 ### YouTube Channels